Course Number and Title: MAT 251 Finite Math

 - Perform calculations involving compound interest.

-- Find the present value of an annuity given a payment schedule.
+- Determine the present value of regular annuities.

 - Solve systems of linear equations, and perform matrix algebra.